 Get Help from an Experienced Lawyer Today

 If you or your family suffered from an accident involving an Uber, we can help.
 At John Foy & Associates, helping accident victims is our mission.
 We have over 20 years of experience taking on big companies with deep pockets, and we know how to win.

 We charge absolutely nothing if we don’t get you money.
-And we’re happy to consult with you for free.
+We’re happy to consult with you for free.
 Don’t wait.
-Call us at 404-400-4000 or fill out the form to your right and get your FREE consultation today.
+Call us or fill out the form to your right and schedule your consultation today.